UAB vs. Louisiana Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Blazers have covered the spread once this season when favored by 13.5 points or more (in two chances).

-- UAB is 2-0 against the spread and 2-0 overall in games when it scores more than 31.8 points.
+- UAB is 2-0 against the spread and 2-0 overall in games when it records more than 31.8 points.

-- In games that UAB amasses more than 432.5 yards, the team is 1-1 against the spread and 2-1 overall.
+- In games that UAB picks up over 432.5 yards, the team is 1-1 against the spread and 2-1 overall.

-- The Blazers have 12 giveaways this season, while the Bulldogs have 14 takeaways .

 - Find the latest spread and moneyline odds for UAB at SISportsbook.